 - Build relationships with Surrey-experienced builders and designers

 Visit vanplex.ca to check if your Surrey property qualifies and see projected returns under the new zoning framework.
+The for homeowners guide also explains what questions to ask before moving forward.

 David Babakaiff, Co-Founder of VanPlex